philipp1993/DynamicMediaBTRouter/README.md

 ### State based redirection
 The service is only startable if the bluetooth adapter is turned on, everything else wouldn't make sense would it?
-The redirection only starts if a bluetooth device is connected to the handsfree bluetooth profile.
-If the bluetooth profile isn't available anymore the redirection stops.
+The redirection only starts if a bluetooth device is connected to the hands free bluetooth profile.
+If the hands free connection isn't available anymore the redirection stops.

 ### Intent to start/stop the service
 It's really really simple!